 Byron McLain gets answers to clients’ questions quickly and efficiently.
 He prides himself on responding immediately to client inquiries, with concrete solutions that address not only the legal issues but also the potential impact on a client’s business.
 His primary objective as an attorney is to help his clients avoid investigations or prosecutions, or to discretely minimize the negative impact if an investigation or prosecution cannot be avoided.

 Byron is a Los Angeles-based litigator and white-collar criminal defense lawyer at Foley & Lardner LLP.
 He is a member of the firm’s Government Enforcement Defense & Investigations, Securities Enforcement & Litigation, and Distribution & Franchise Practice Areas.
 He also is a member of the Environmental, Social, and Corporate Governance (ESG) Team.
 Byron also works closely with the Health Care, Cannabis, and Sports & Entertainment Industry Teams.
-Byron also is the chair of Foley & Lardner’s Racial Justice and Equity Practice Group.
+Byron also is the co-chair of Foley & Lardner’s Racial Justice and Equity Practice Group.

 Byron investigates, litigates, and tries complex criminal and civil cases, including those involving government investigations.
 He also conducts corporate internal investigations and often successfully persuades the government not to pursue investigations of his clients.
 As a former federal prosecutor in Los Angeles, Byron has leveraged his extensive knowledge and broad network of relationships to achieve the best results for his clients in a very discrete manner.
 He is strongly adept at articulating complex issues in layman’s terms across industries and at humanizing corporate clients so they are relatable as witnesses during interviews and at trial.
 Byron also advises clients concerning the distribution and marketing of non-fungible tokens (NFTs) and cryptocurrencies, in order to best avoid these assets from being construed as securities by the Securities and Exchange Commission (SEC).